otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## High Level Overview

-The OTRv4 Prekey Server specification defines a way by which parties can publish and store User Profiles, Prekey Profiles and Prekey Messages, and retrieve Prekey Ensembles from an untrusted Prekey Server.
-A Prekey Ensemble contains the publisher's User Profile, the publisher's Prekey Profile and one prekey message (which contains one-time use ephemeral public prekey values), as defined in the OTRv4 specification [\[1\]](#references).
+The OTRv4 Prekey Server specification defines a way by which parties can publish and store Client Profiles, Prekey Profiles and Prekey Messages, and retrieve Prekey Ensembles from an untrusted Prekey Server.
+A Prekey Ensemble contains the publisher's Client Profile, the publisher's Prekey Profile and one prekey message (which contains one-time use ephemeral public prekey values), as defined in the OTRv4 specification [\[1\]](#references).
 These Prekey Ensembles are used for starting offline conversations.